marcomussi/position_constants/README.rst

 The configurations used for the experiments in the main paper are in the *configs* folder.

-To run the experiments on the illustrative environment, from the root directory, call the python script *parallel_runner.py* with as parameter the name of the configuration file (without ".json") inside the *configs* folder.
+To run the experiments on the illustrative environment, from the root directory, call the python script *parallel_runner.py* with as parameter the pathname of the configuration file (also with ".json").
+The bash script *runner_sequence.sh* allows to run in sequence all the configurations in the *configs* folder.

 To run the RiverSwim experiment, call the python script *parallel_runner_riverswim.py*.

+To run the experiment on MABs, call the python script *runner_bandit.py* with 4 parameters: number of actions, time horizon, number of trials, number of cores.

 Cite this Work
 ==============